-Aspirin has long been used to reduce pain from inflammation (redness and swelling) and injury, as well as fever.
+Aspirin has long been used to reduce pain from inflammation (redness and swelling), injury, and fever.
 Although it was originally isolated from plants in the early 1800s, aspirin is now made synthetically.
 A number of similar synthetic non-steroidal anti-inflammatory drugs (NSAIDs) have been introduced.

 How do aspirin and NSAIDs work?

 Aspirin and NSAIDs work by inhibiting an enzyme in the body called cyclo-oxygenase-1 (COX1) which produces compounds known as prostaglandins.
 These prostaglandins are involved in tissue inflammation, pain and fever.
-Aspirin also inhibits the activity of blood elements known as platelets (which help clotting).
-Therefore, aspirin helps prevent blood clots, thus reducing the risk of heart attacks and strokes.
+Aspirin also inhibits the activity of blood elements known as platelets (which help clotting), thus helping to prevent blood clots, and reduce the risk of heart attacks and strokes.
 There is recent evidence that aspirin may even reduce the risk of bowel cancer.